Gergall/swccg-cardlists/README.md

   - When you run the program, a button appears.
 Click the button and wait a minute for the success message which says "Done!
 Cardlist files written to...", then close the program.
   - The updated card list HTML files you just generated can be found in the "cardlists" subfolder from the repo root.
 You can even open them in a web browser to see how they look.

-4. The Premium pages are not auto-generated yet (sorry) but they are easy to update manually.
-  - Premium.html, `PremiumRarity.html`, `PremiumName.html`, `PremiumType.html`
-  - Just download/open the existing file, scroll down to the part where the Vsets are listed in the sidebar (around line 186) and insert a line to link to the new Vset.

-5. Log into Amazon S3 and upload these HTML files, _you should have at least 200 such files,_ to `/cardlists`
+4. Log into Amazon S3 and upload these HTML files, _you should have at least 200 such files,_ to `/cardlists`
   - Yes, upload ALL 200+ files, not just the new set.
 We need to update all the other pages sidebars

-6. Issue an invalidation to clear the old pages out of cache
+5. Issue an invalidation to clear the old pages out of cache
   - https://console.aws.amazon.com/cloudfront/v3/home?region=ca-central-1#/distributions/E4R02360UW5RJ/invalidations
   - Create Invalidation:
     ```
     /cardlists/*
     ```

-7. Do some testing to see how the pages look.
+6. Do some testing to see how the pages look.
 Good, hopefully!

-8. You will find that the new Vset page is missing an image banner.
+7. You will find that the new Vset page is missing an image banner.
 You'll need to create one and upload it.
   - Banner size is `735 x 93`
   - Upload banner to Amazon S3.
 File name and path must be exactly like this (using Set 19 as an example): `/cardlists/images/SET19_title.gif`

-9. Check everything into Github.
+8. Check everything into Github.
   - Don't forget to add the new cardlist pages and add the banner image!

 <a name="updating-the-page-html"></a>
 ## UPDATING THE PAGE HTML

- - `PagePart1.txt`, `PagePart2.txt`, and `PagePart3.txt` form a sort of template.
-Updating these files, _for example, adding text,_ will affect all pages produced by the program.
+ - `PageTemplate.txt` is the template.
+Updating this file (for example, adding text), will affect all pages (except the Premium page) produced by the program.
+ - `PremiumTemplate.txt` is the template for the Premium page which is different from the rest.
- - Additionally, updating `swccg2.css` will allow for simple things like swapping colors etc.
+ - `swccg2.css` stylesheet can be edited for some things like swapping colors etc.